nortikin/sverchok/docs/surfaces.rst

 We usually use the letters **u** and **v** for surface parameters.

-Excercise for the reader: write down several possible parametrization for the unit square surface, which has corners `(0, 0, 0)`, `(0, 1, 0)`, `(1, 1, 0)`,
+Exercise for the reader: write down several possible parametrization for the unit square surface, which has corners `(0, 0, 0)`, `(0, 1, 0)`, `(1, 1, 0)`,
 `(1, 0, 0)`.